osshiya/Whistle/README.md

 1. After cloning, change into the Flutter project directory on Andriod Studio or VS Code:
 `cd GDSC-2024/flutter_app`

+2. Replace your Google Cloud API key in `android/app/src/main/AndroidManifest.xml`

-2. Run the following command to install the necessary Flutter dependencies:
+3. Run the following command to install the necessary Flutter dependencies:
 `flutter pub get`

-3. Run the Application
+4. Run the Application
 Make sure an Android emulator is running or a device is connected to your computer.
 Then, execute the following command to run the app:
 `flutter run`

-4. Or if you've downloaded `app-release.apk`, open and install it on your own Android mobile itself.
+5. Or if you've downloaded `app-release.apk`, open and install it on your own Android mobile itself.

 #### IoT Device
 1. After cloning, change into the IoT Device project directory: